lunasoldstuff/transvoicewiki/src/start/extra-resources.md

 ---
-title: Starter Resources
+title: Extra Resources
 ---
-# Starter Resources
+# Extra Resources

 <!-- Don't mind the extra title, it's required for the page -->

-If you're just getting started, you probably need some resources.
-Luckily, we have some for you!
+If you want extra resources, we have some for you!

 <!-- space -->